 Here are some tips for completing an online FAFSA.

-After the FAFSA filing deadline, all undergraduate students continue to be eligible for Federal Direct Student Loans, and federal grants.
+All undergraduate students that do NOT file the FAFSA by the priority filing date of Feb.
+1 will continue to be eligible for Federal Direct Student Loans, and federal grants.
 Other funds (Virginia State Grants, scholarships, etc.) will not be available after that date.

 - Apply for an FSA ID, a username and password combination that allows you to sign your FAFSA electronically.